 Generally speaking, in Indonesia, smoking is also a rite of passage for boys as it has been traditionally observed as a recognition of attaining manhood during circumcision ceremonies.
 This directly ties their concept of “masculinity” to smoking which has been indicated by the aforementioned studies.
 The tobacco industry does not help with the issue of smoking in young boys as ““loosies,” or single cigarettes, can be picked up for just a few cents and are often sold in stalls set up outside schools.”
 (Barclay 2017)

-This is a map I developed that shows where the Tobacco stores and schools are in Yogyakarta:
+This is a map I developed that shows where the Tobacco stores and schools are in Yogyakarta based on information provided by google maps:

 Despite the sale of cigarettes being banned to people under the age of eighteen, there is no penalty or punishment surrounding this and thus the rule is seldom observed.
 In addition to this, the tobacco industry has utilised advertisements which, while it claims do not target youth, clearly would be attractive to the demographic.
-The following advertisement by L.A. clearly demonstrates this:
+The following advertisement by L.A. clearly encapsulates my point and serves as the conclusive piece for this post:

 Barclay, A. 2017, ‘In Marlboro’s last frontier, a smokers’ rights group is defending the “human right” to light up’, Quartz, 18 February, viewed 26 November 2019, <https://qz.com/913404/in-marlboros-last-frontier-a-smokers-rights-group-is-defending-the-human-right-to-light-up/>.